 Slade – ‘Merry Xmas Everybody’ (1973)

-Noddy Holder’s handsome money-maker earns the Black Countryman a hell of a lot of money – like, a sickeningly-high amount.
-2013 figures estimated that the single, which has sold over 1.2 million copies and is, according to the Performing Right Society, the most heard song in the world, earns Slade (including the much-forgotten songwriter Jim Lea, who wrote ‘Merry Xmas Everybody’’s chorus) £512,000 a year.
-A year!
-According to Daily Mail stats from 2015, meanwhile, that figure hasn’t dipped, sitting at £500,000.
+Noddy Holder’s handsome money-maker earns the Black Countryman a hell of a lot of money.
+2013 figures estimated that the single, which has sold over 1.2 million copies and is, according to the Performing Right Society (PRS), the most heard song in the world, earns Slade (including the much-forgotten songwriter Jim Lea, who wrote ‘Merry Xmas Everybody’’s chorus) £512,000 a year.

 Jona Lewie – ‘Stop The Cavalry’ (1980)